redhat-apac-stp/rosa-with-api-gateway-private-integration/README.md

                 - --leader-election-namespace=kube-system
                 - --dns01-recursive-nameservers="8.8.8.8:53"

-Delete the cert-manager pod in the openshift-operators namespace so that it is recreated with these changes applied.
+Validate that these changes are reflected in the cert-manager pod (check for the presence of AWS_ROLE_ARN, AWS_WEB_IDENTITY_TOKEN_FILE, and dns01-recursive-nameservers).

-Create a ClusterIssuer resource in the openshift-operators namespace that points to a LetsEncrypt endpoint for the DNS01 challenge.
-Note that this should be a production endpoint as this uses a Certificate Authority from the list that is supported by API Gateway (https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-supported-certificate-authorities-for-http-endpoints.html).
+Create a ClusterIssuer in the openshift-operators namespace that links to the LetsEncrypt provider endpoint for completing the DNS01 challenge.
+Note that this should be a production endpoint as certificates issued by a staging endpoint are not supported by AWS API Gateway.
+For a complete list of supported certificate issuing authorities that AWS API Gateway supports see here: https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-supported-certificate-authorities-for-http-endpoints.html

 	apiVersion: cert-manager.io/v1
 	kind: ClusterIssuer